pulkithanda/GST-disaster-alerter/README.md

 BASIC IDEA
 -------------------------------------------------------------------------

-The basic idea of the web application I have going to make is that users will be able to get notifications at the time of any calamity like earthquakes, floods and hurricanes by getting alerts from anyone who gets to know of the calamity quickly by getting a notification in the form of images posted online or any common text broadcasts according to their location.
+The basic idea of the web application I made is to make sure that users will be able to get notifications at the time of any calamity like earthquakes, floods and hurricanes by getting alerts from anyone who gets to know of the calamity quickly by getting a notification in the form of images posted online or any common text broadcasts.
-Once the user is informed of the calamity, the user follows the emergency steps to be taken during the time of the calamity.We also incorporate government agencies to notify in case of a hurricane or flood beforehand through the application and also provide various fast access emergency numbers in the application.
+Once the user is informed of the calamity, the user follows the emergency steps to be taken during the time of the calamity.I have also incorporated government agencies to notify in case of a hurricane or flood beforehand through the application and also provide various fast access emergency numbers in the application.

-In all, the alertness and conciousness of the people and government agencies near the calamity area can help to broadcast the calamities like hurricanes and floods while earthquakes can also be known of by the same alongwith the help of the gyroscopic sensor and accelerometer in a smartphone.
+In all, the alertness and conciousness of the people and government agencies near the calamity area can help to broadcast the calamities like hurricanes and floods while earthquakes can also be known of by the same.

 ----------------------------------------------------------------------------------
 DETAILS